Our Services

 Helpful Resources

-Cataplexy is a sudden loss of muscle tone often triggered by strong emotions like laughter or surprise and can overlap with ADHD symptoms.
-If you notice yourself slumping over after a joke more than once a week or experience persistent daytime sleepiness, you should start tracking each episode, assess your sleep patterns, and consider evaluation by a sleep specialist.
+Cataplexy is a sudden loss of muscle tone triggered by strong emotions such as laughter or surprise, and its symptoms can overlap with ADHD.
+If you experience slumping or muscle weakness after laughing more than once a week, or struggle with persistent daytime sleepiness, it's important to track each episode, evaluate your sleep patterns, and consider seeing a sleep specialist.

 Cataplexy is a sudden loss of muscle tone often triggered by strong emotions, especially laughter or surprise.
 You might see someone "slump over after a joke" or notice their head dropping briefly during a laugh.
 While it can be alarming, understanding cataplexy and its links—especially if you also have ADHD—helps you take informed next steps.